daniel-cottone/serverless-es-logs/README.md

 #### includeApiGWLogs

-(Optional) An option to capture logs created by API Gateway and transport them to Elasticsearch.
+(Optional) An option to capture access logs created by API Gateway and transport them to Elasticsearch.

 ```yaml
 custom: